infinum/eightshift-boilerplate/README.md

 ---

-## How to develop using WP Boilerplate
+## :mortar_board: How to develop using WP Boilerplate

 1. **Automatic building of assets**